Living with an ileostomy

-Although it can be difficult to adjust at first, having an ileostomy does not mean you cannot have a full and active life.
+Although it can be difficult to adjust at first, having an ileostomy doesn't mean you can't have a full and active life.

 Many people with a stoma say their quality of life has improved since having an ileostomy because they no longer have to cope with distressing and uncomfortable symptoms.

-However, if you are finding it difficult to adjust after your operation, it may help to get in contact with others who have had similar experiences through support groups such as the Ileostomy and Internal Pouch Support Group.
+However, if you're finding it difficult to adjust after your operation, it may help to get in contact with others who have had similar experiences through support groups such as the Ileostomy and Internal Pouch Support Group.

 You may also find the following information useful if you have an ileostomy, or are due to have one in the near future.

-Before and after the ileostomy procedure, you will be see a nurse who specialises in helping people with a stoma.
+Before and after the ileostomy procedure, you'll see a nurse who specialises in helping people with a stoma.
 The nurse will advise you about equipment you'll need and how to manage your stoma.

-Your stoma will produce liquid digestive waste that can range from a watery consistency to a consistency similar to porridge, which will be collected in a stoma bag.
+Your stoma will produce liquid digestive waste that can range from a watery consistency to a consistency similar to porridge, which is collected in a stoma bag.

-It is usually best to empty your bag into a toilet when it is about one-third full because this will prevent the bag from bulging underneath your clothes.
-You will usually be advised to replace the bags and dispose of them in the general rubbish (not down the toilet) every one or two days.
+You'll usually be advised to replace the bags and dispose of them in the general rubbish – not down the toilet – every one or two days.